Anon-Planet/thgtoa/guide.md

 Unfortunately, you will be extremely limited with that account and to do anything you will need dot complete their verification process which requires a KYC type financial transaction check.
 So, not very useful.

-#### ProtonMail:
+#### Proton:

 -   Is this against their ToS?
-No <https://ProtonMail.com/terms-and-conditions> <sup>[[Archive.org]][440]</sup>
+No <https://proton.me/legal/terms> <sup>[[Archive.org]][440]</sup>

 -   Will they require a phone number?
 Maybe.
 This depends on the IP you are coming from.
 If you come from Tor, it is likely.
 From a VPN, it is less likely.

 -   Can you create accounts through Tor?
 Yes, but highly likely that a phone number will be required when only an e-mail or a captcha will be required over a VPN.
-They even have a ".onion" address at <https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion/>.
+They even have a ".onion" address at <https://protonrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion/>.

 You obviously need an e-mail for your online identity and disposable e-mails are pretty much banned everywhere.

-ProtonMail is a free e-mail provider based in Switzerland that advocates security and privacy.
+Proton is a free e-mail provider based in Switzerland that advocates security and privacy.

 They are recommended by Privacyguides.org[^405].
 Their only apparent issue is that they do require (in most cases) a phone number or another e-mail address for registration (when you try to register from a VPN or Tor at least).